Newspaper Page Text

 W. Meeting opened in due form

-'with Mrs. Dobbs presiding.
+with Mrs. Dobbs presiding.
 Scrip

-ture lesscn by Mrs. Dobbs.
+ture lessen by Mrs. Dobbs.
 Mrs

 Austell made some very interest